omicscodeathon/denguedrug/pipeline/README.md

 ## ADMET Screening of Selected Compounds

-After sing OSIRIS DataWarrior, the hits with potential pharmacokinetic and toxicity moieties will be removed.
+After using OSIRIS DataWarrior, the hits with potential pharmacokinetic and toxicity moieties will be removed.

 ## Calculations of Ligand-Receptor Complexes using MMPBSA